 If you or someone you love has suffered injuries and property damage after an auto accident, you may be able to file an accident claim to recover any monetary losses.
 Every car accident claim is different, and the damages you can recover will depend on several factors.

-The Arizona auto accident attorneys at Phillips Law Group can help identify the damages that you have suffered and can explain how they are assessed after an automobile accident.
+The Phoenix auto accident attorneys at Phillips Law Group can help identify the damages that you have suffered and can explain how they are assessed after an automobile accident.
 Schedule a free, no obligation legal consultation today.

 Types of Damages